 “Financial services can feel inaccessible due to its complexity, but finance shapes our everyday lives.
 As a marketing professional, it’s essential to break down complicated concepts so that they’re easy to grasp, for everyone.

 When I’m creating content, I often think about people like my grandparents, who may not be native English speakers, so I strive to make the content as understandable as possible.
 Marketing is also about empathy.
-I want people to feel condent in what they’re investing in.”
+I want people to feel confident in what they’re investing in.”

 – Rachelle Rowe, Senior Manager, Sales Content Marketing